 - Provide a coordinated access and circulation network designed to conveniently and safely serve the Village community in terms of:

 - Pedestrian movement;

 - Private motor vehicles;

 - Bicycles;

 - Public transport;

 - Service and emergency vehicles; and

-- Car parking.
+- Car parking to Australian Standards.

 - Provide a level of public access and permeability comparable to that existing in the adjacent residential neighbourhood.

 - Provide any necessary external traffic and circulation improvement works arising from the development in a coordinated and timely fashion.

 - Minimise hardstand area and potential surface run-off and maximise potential stormwater absorption and area available for soft landscape treatment.

-Location No. Public Parking Spaces

-Hamlet 1 57

-Hamlet 2 68
+Location Hamlet 1 Hamlet 2 General

-General 60